CICE-Consortium/CICE/doc/source/developer_guide/dg_driver.rst

 The drivers directory contains two levels of subdirectories.
 The first layer indicates the coupling infrastructure or strategy and the second later indicates the application or coupler the driver is written for.
 At the present time, the directory structures is::

+  drivers/direct/hadgem3
   drivers/mct/cesm1
   drivers/nuopc/cmeps
   drivers/standalone/cice
-  drivers/subroutines/hadgem3

 The standalone driver is **drivers/standalone/cice**, and this is the driver used when running with the CICE scripts in standalone mode.
 New drivers can be added as needed when coupling to new infrastructure or in new applications.
 We encourage the community to use the drivers directory to facilitate reuse with the understanding that the driver code could also reside in the application.
 Users should follow the naming strategy as best as possible.
 Drivers should be added under the appropriate subdirectory indicative of the coupling infrastructure.
 New subdirectories (such as oasis or esmf) can be added in the future as needed.
 The community will have to decide when it's appropriate to share drivers between different applications, when to update drivers, and when to create new drivers.
 There are a number of trade-offs to consider including backwards compatibility with earlier versions of applications, code reuse, and independence.
 As a general rule, driver directories should not be deleted and names should not be reused to avoid confusion with prior versions that were fundamentally different.
 The number of drivers will likely increase over time as new infrastructure and applications are added and as versions evolve in time.

-The current drivers subdirectories are mct, nuopc, standalone, and subroutines.
-Standalone contains drivers to run the model in standalone mode.
-Subroutines contains coupling interfaces that supporting calling the ice model directory from other models as subroutines.
+The current drivers subdirectories are mct, nuopc, standalone, and direct.
+The standalone subdirectory contains drivers to run the model in standalone mode as a standalone program.
+The direct subdirectory contains coupling interfaces that supporting calling the ice model directory from other models as subroutines.
 The subdirectory mct contains subdirectories for applications/couplers that provide coupling via mct interfaces.
 And the subdirectory nuopc contains subdirectories for applications/couplers that provide coupling via nuopc interfaces.

 The varied **cicecore/drivers/** directories are generally implemented similar to the standalone cice case with versions of **CICE_InitMod.F90**, **CICE_RunMod.F90**, and **CICE_FinalMod.F90** files in addition to files consistent with the coupling layer.